 Goal Objective How Goal and Objectives are addressed in AMP Building a stronger, more innovative Ensuring we provide high quality services and projects that meet the needs of our community whilst being open and transparent and financially prudent.
 City of Parramatta plan for the total cost of ownership of Council assets and services. council for our community's future We will engage and communicate with our community about our plans and progress and ensure that we continue to provide inspirational leadership and good governance.
 Asset management governance supports evidence-based decision making.
 We will provide responsive regulatory functions that address community issues.
-Council will utilise predictive modelling to model the Be at the forefront of innovation by harnessing leading- edge technology. performance of council's assets Managing Growth and Transport Work with government partners to improve connections and traffic flow within and through the City of Parramatta to connect people to jobs and the rest of the region.
+Council will utilise predictive modelling in order to model Be at the forefront of innovation by harnessing leading- edge technology. the performance of council's assets Managing Growth and Transport Work with government partners to improve connections and traffic flow within and through the City of Parramatta to connect people to jobs and the rest of the region.
 Council will maintain community infrastructure as per our asset management policy and strategies and Managing the parking and transport needs of residents, visitors and workers. seek to meet and manage community expectations around safety, amenity and Create truly great spaces and places for the community through well managed development. access.
 Ensure that green and open spaces are created, protected and maintained in line with population growth.
 Advocate to State and Federal agencies and business to ensure that there is the right infrastructure at the right time including traffic and transport solutions, schools and open space planning.
 Harnessing the benefits of growth for all.
-Promoting green spaces and the environment To create a green city by creating and maintaining green spaces, bushland and waterways for residents and visitors to enjoy.
-Council will ensure natural areas and bushland is sustainably funded to ensure environment protection To create an eco-efficient city that through good planning uses less energy and water whilst recycling more waste efficiently as the city grows - doing more with less. outcomes are met.
+Promoting green spaces and the To create a green city by creating and maintaining green spaces, bushland and waterways for residents and visitors to enjoy.
+Council will ensure natural areas and bushland is sustainably funded to ensure environment To create an eco-efficient city that through good planning uses less energy and water whilst recycling more waste efficiently as the City grows - doing more with less. environment protection outcomes are met.
 Protect and enhance our natural bushland.
 Providing opportunities for recreation and leisure Create more active travel options and maintain accessible and high quality facilities to promote healthy and active lifestyles amongst our growing local government area.
-Council will ensure the provision of open space and recreational areas that our community and residents can
+Council will ensure the provision of open space and recreational areas that our community and residents can utilise to facilitate healthy Maintain the City's reputation as a premier sporting destination. and active lifestyles.